“If I write about the poor, I don’t need a good imagination — I have a good memory.”

 The American Community Survey (ACS), searchable via Data.Census.gov, is the only source for official poverty data down to the community level -- making it invaluable to social service providers, grant writers, social activists and more.
 The official poverty measure has direct policy and practice implications, including the allocation of federal funds to states and localities to help low income individuals and families.
 ACS asks questions on many other topics including housing, employment, disability, language spoken at home, citizenship and immigration, educational attainmenment and school enrollment.

-The Census Bureau uses a set of income thresholds to determine who is in poverty.
+The Census Bureau uses a set of poverty thresholds to determine who is in poverty.
 Poverty is determined for families (related by marriage*, birth or adoption) and for individuals living alone.
 If an individual or family's total income is less than the threshold, then every individual in the family is in poverty.
 The official poverty thresholds do not vary geographically.
 Only income before taxes is included and it does not include noncash benefits (such as public housing, Medicaid, and food stamps).
 Poverty is not calculated for households (individuals living together not related by marriage, birth or adoption).
 Instead the whole household is assigned the poverty status of Person 1 (the person who filled out the form).

 * Same sex married couples (even if legally married) were not treated as married by the Census until 2013.
 Only the income of the householder and any of his/her children was included in the poverty calculations until that point.